zazralt/cheat-sheet/python/package.md

 │   └── test_your_module.py
 ```

+## Create a package in github
-1 Create the pyproject.toml file with Metadata and build configuration.
+1. Create the pyproject.toml file with Metadata and build configuration.
-2 Write your python code in src/ folder.
+2. Write your python code in src/ folder.
-3 Push to github
+3. Push to github.

 ## Install package from github